ritishgumber/aws-snowball-user-guide/doc_source/performance.md

 1. **Don't perform other operations on files during transfer** – Renaming files during transfer, changing their metadata, or writing data to the files during a copy operation has a significant negative impact on transfer performance\.
 We recommend that your files remain in a static state while you transfer them\.

-1. **Reducing local network use** – The Snowball communicates across your local network\.
-Thus, reducing or eliminating other local network traffic between the Snowball, the switch it's connected to, and the workstation that hosts your data source can result in a significant improvement of data transfer speeds\.
+1. **Reduce local network use** – Your Snowball communicates across your local network\.
+Because of this, reducing other local network traffic between the Snowball, the switch it's connected to, and the workstation that hosts your data source can improve data transfer speeds\.

-1. **Eliminating unnecessary hops** – If you set up your Snowball, your data source, and your workstation so that they're the only machines communicating across a single switch, it can result in a significant improvement of data transfer speeds\.
+1. **Eliminate unnecessary hops** – We recommend that you set up your Snowball, your data source, and your workstation so that they're the only machines communicating across a single switch\.
+Doing so can result in a significant improvement of data transfer speeds\.

 ### Experimenting to Get Better Performance<a name="perfex"></a>